Mexico Confirms 5th Coronavirus Case – Investigating 8 Others

-Mexican health officials announced the country’s fifth confirmed case of the novel Coronavirus (Covid-19).
+Mexican health officials announced the country’s fifth confirmed case of the novel coronavirus (Covid-19).
 The case is the fifth in five days as officials continue to investigate eight other suspicious cases.
 All of the positive test results in Mexico come from patients who recently returned from Italy.

 On Sunday afternoon, health officials in the Mexican State of Chiapas announced in a press conference the fifth case of Covid-19, Mexico’s El Universal reported.
 The patient is described as an 18-year-old woman from Chiapas who had been studying in Italy.
 She is the roommate of a 20-year-old woman from the border state of Coahuila was confirmed on Saturday as the fourth case.